risuiowa/surveyor/README.md

 # The asset pipeline

-Surveyor is now aware of the Rails asset pipeline (http://http://guides.rubyonrails.org/asset_pipeline.html).
-With the asset pipeline enabled (Rails.application.config.assets.enabled == true), then the surveyor:install generator will generate app/assets/stylesheets/surveyor\_all.css and app/assets/javascripts/surveyor\_all.js manifest files and link them from the surveyor\_default layout.
-Assets remain in the gem and are picked up for inclusion and pre-compilation from there.
+Surveyor is now aware of the Rails asset pipeline (http://guides.rubyonrails.org/asset_pipeline.html).
+With the asset pipeline enabled `Rails.application.config.assets.enabled == true`, then the `surveyor:install` generator will generate `app/assets/stylesheets/surveyor_all.css` and `app/assets/javascripts/surveyor_all.js` manifest files and link them from the surveyor\_default layout.
+Assets remain in the gem and are picked up for inclusion and pre-compilation from there if `config/environments/production.rb` is set to include surveyor assets.

+    # Precompile additional assets (application.js, application.css, and all non-JS/CSS are already added)
+    config.assets.precompile += %w( surveyor_all.js surveyor_all.css )

 The previous copy-to-application behavior still exists in the case where the asset pipeline is missing or disabled.

 # PDF support